Vermont Army National Guard New Brigadier General

 U.S. Army Maj.
 Gen. Gregory Knight, Adjutant General of the Vermont National Guard and Brig.
-Gen. Matthew Brown, Director of Joint Staff, pose for a photo at a promotion ceremony at Camp Johnson, Colchester, Vt., Sept.
+Gen. Matthew Brown, Director of Joint Staff, shake hands at a promotion ceremony at Camp Johnson, Colchester, Vt., Sept.
 6, 2025.
-Brown's family and colleagues were present to witness the historic promotion to Brig.
-Gen. (U.S. Army National Guard photo by Mr. Joseph Brooks)
+Brown was officially sworn in by Maj.
+Gen. Knight during the promotion ceremony.
+(U.S. Army National Guard photo by Mr. Joseph Brooks)

 |Date Taken: